Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it computes a Scout Score (0-100) for a GitHub user by cross-referencing public starring history with a curated unicorn database.
-It explicitly distinguishes from sibling tools like get_trending_startups and get_startup_signal in the 'DO NOT USE FOR' section.
+The description clearly states the tool computes a Scout Score from public starring history, cross-referencing against validated unicorns.
+It distinguishes from sibling tools like get_trending_startups and get_startup_signal.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.